Skip to content

 Plant stanol esters have been rigorously researched and tested and there’s heaps of evidence that proves they help to lower cholesterol and keep it lower with daily use.
 In fact, their ability to lower cholesterol has been demonstrated in more than 80 independent clinical studies [8-15] and guidelines around the world recommend people with high blood cholesterol include plant stanols as part of an overall healthy eating plan that will help to reduce cholesterol [16-18].

-Bottom line: plant stanol ester in Benecol foods are proven to be an effective part of a balanced and varied and an overall healthy diet to lower cholesterol.
+Bottom line: Plant stanol ester in Benecol foods is proven to be an effective part of a balanced and varied and an overall healthy diet to lower cholesterol.
 80 + clinical studies have proven that plant stanols in Benecol products actively lower cholesterol.

 Within the UK and EU countries, certain products such as spreads and dairy products that have plant stanol esters added to them in certain specified amounts can make the following claim: Plant stanol esters have been shown to lower/reduce blood cholesterol.
 High cholesterol is a risk factor in the development of coronary heart disease.
 [14]